Cotton mill: Fireproof construction

-Cotton mills were huge fire risks, cotton fibres in the air could form an explosive mixture in their gas-lit interiors.
+Cotton mills were huge fire risks, since cotton fibres in the air could form an explosive mixture in their gas-lit interiors.
 The first mills using fireproof construction were built in Shropshire and Derbyshire in the 1790s and Philips & Lee's mill built in Salford in 1801–2.
 Fireproofing took the form of cast iron columns and beams from which sprang jack arches that were infilled with ash or sand and covered with stone flags or floorboards.
 In some mills timber was also eliminated from the roof structure which was supported by cast or wrought iron trusses.
 Until the properties of cast iron were properly understood some mills constructed using the early technology collapsed.
 In Manchester extensive testing of cast iron as a structural material was carried out by Eaton Hodgkinson and William Fairbairn in the early 1820s.
 Fireproof construction was expensive and timber, sometimes clad in plaster or metal continued to be used throughout the 19th century.
 Rolled steel beams and reinforced concrete flooring was introduced in a limited way in the 1880s but not widely adopted in Lancashire mills until the 20th century.